 He has worked as a clinical psychiatrist in mental health services in Italy, and has been involved in a variety of research projects in Italy and elsewhere.
 He has received Fellowships as short-term Visiting Fellow at the Institute of Psychiatry in London, UK (with Michael Shepherd), at the Institute of Psychiatric Demography in Aarhus (Denmark), and, more recently, at the Western Psychiatric Institute and Clinic in Pittsburgh, USA.

 From 1988 to 1994, he worked at the Division of Mental Health of WHO in Geneva, Switzerland, initially as Associate Professional Officer and then as Medical Officer, under the guidance of Norman Sartorius.
 From 1998 to 2001 he was the Coordinator of the National Mental Health Project, based at the Italian National Institute of Health in Rome, which involved 27 specific research projects and more than 100 centres throughout Italy.
-He has set up and directed several multicentre research projects, notably: (i) the Italian site of the WHO Quality of Life Project (WHOQOL); (ii) the national survey of psychiatric residential facilities (the largest survey ever done in this area), called PROGRES; (iii) the national survey on all acute inpatient facilities, called PROGRES-Acute; (iv) two regional surveys on residential facilities for older people and on child and adolescent mental health services; (v) the Italian site of the large WHO World Mental Health Survey Initiative, involving as many as 28 countries and led by Ronald Kessler, which has produced so far some 800 papers in peer-reviewed journals; (vi) the European project on the transition from child/adolescent to adult mental health care; and (vii) the European funded conference on youth mental health.
+He has set up and directed several multicentre research projects, notably: (i) the Italian site of the WHO Quality of Life Project (WHOQOL); (ii) the national survey of psychiatric residential facilities (the largest survey ever done in this area), called PROGRES; (iii) the national survey on all acute inpatient facilities, called PROGRES-Acute; (iv) two regional surveys on residential facilities for older people and on child and adolescent mental health services; and finally (v) the Italian site of the large WHO World Mental Health Survey Initiative, involving as many as 28 countries and led by Ronald Kessler, which has produced so far some 800 papers in peer-reviewed journals; (vi) the European project on the transition from child/adolescent to adult mental health care; and (vii) the European funded conference on youth mental health.

 He has had several teaching appointments in Italy, and has organized several national and international meetings.
 His research focuses on psychiatric epidemiology and health services research; evidence-based medicine applied to psychiatry; drug-utilization studies; psychiatric rehabilitation; quality of life.
 He is the author of 234 publications, including 25 volumes or monographs edited or authored, and 35 book chapters in three languages.

-Thomas Becker graduated in 1982, worked on psychiatric reform in Turin, Italy in 1982–1983 (doctoral thesis), subsequently worked in internal medicine and neurology, started his specialist training in psychiatry in 1987, qualified as psychiatrist in 1991, and then worked as senior medical staff and was appointed lecturer (1994) at the Department of Psychiatry of Wuerzburg University, Germany.
+Thomas Becker graduated in 1982, worked on psychiatric reform in Turin, Italy in 1982–1983 (doctoral thesis), subsequently worked in internal medicine and neurology, started his specialist training in psychiatry in 1987, qualified as psychiatrist in 1991, worked as senior medical staff and was appointed lecturer (1994) at the Department of Psychiatry of Wuerzburg University, Germany.
 His research was on neuroradiology findings in patients with psychotic disorders.
 In 1995, he moved to the Section of Community Psychiatry at the Institute of Psychiatry, King's College London, UK (Humboldt Foundation scholarship) and was involved in mental health services research and European trials.
 From 1998 to 2002 he worked at the Department of Psychiatry of Leipzig University, Germany, where he held a Public Health professorial appointment.
 He was appointed head of the Department of Psychiatry II of Ulm University, Germany (at the Bezirkskrankenhaus Guenzburg) in 2002.
 His research interest is in mental health services research, social psychiatry and public mental health.